CIJE-STEM/CIJE-WeatherHub/README.md

 - After assembly and programming, register your weather station at [CIJE Weather Hub](https://cijeweatherhub.site) with a unique name and location.

-4.
-- **Flash code**
+4.  **Flash code**

 - Use the example code provided in the `/examples` folder to program your ESP32, HM-10, SiM7000 or nRF24.
+- For ESP32 Weather Station use `/examples/CIJE_WeatherStation_ESP32v2`
 - Be sure to include your unique **station_id** number provided after registration.

 5. **Monitor Data**

 - Once registered, your weather station will begin transmitting data to the CIJE Weather Hub.
 You can monitor the data in real-time at [CIJE Weather Hub](https://cijeweatherhub.site).
+It will be posted on the map.
+Contact the administrator (cad@thecije.org) if it is not posting.

 ### Contributing